yenrab/AALang-Gab-Development/README.md

 ## What is AALang?

 **AALang** (Actor-based Agent Language) is a programming language designed specifically for LLM agent consumption and execution.
 It's optimized for graph-native, LLM-friendly development and supports bounded non-determinism.
-AALang is **MCP (Model Context Protocol) ready**, making it perfect for integration with modern LLM tooling.
+AALang is **MCP (Model Context Protocol) and A2A (Agent to Agent) ready**, making it perfect for integration with modern LLM tooling and distributed agent systems.

 **Is AALang Turing complete?** See the [arguments and analysis](turing-complete.md).

+**Is AALang truly concurrent, or just pretending?** Explore the [concurrency and parallelism analysis](concurrent-parallel.md).

 Learn more at: **[https://aalang.org](https://aalang.org)**